 - a.
 Teaching Employees: those fulfilling teaching duties on the payroll of the school in a full time, part time or fixed term capacity - b.
 Support Employees: those on the payroll of the school in a full time, part time or fixed term capacity other than Teaching Employees - c.
 Education Leadership: those in roles of leadership responsibility for the education provision of the school to include those meeting this definition who are members of the school's Strategic Leadership Team, Senior Management Team and all Heads of Department - d.
 Support Leadership: those in roles of leadership responsibility for aspects of the school other than the education provision to include those meeting this definition who are members of the school's Strategic Leadership Team and Senior Management Team. - e.
 Proprietor: As defined in the School's registration with DfE - f.
 Directors, Advisors and Governors: Any legal Director of Knightsbridge School Limited and /or anyone who sits on the board of the School. - g.
 Regular Volunteers: A voluntary member of staff who volunteers his/her time, skills and abilities to the School free of charge who either may not be supervised or who falls within the definition of regulated activity.
 These volunteer helpers are usually parental helpers, members of the local community or individuals committed to a particular career path who wish to gain experience in a school environment in pursuit of their chosen professional goals.
 The School will also consider applications for volunteering from individuals who approach the School directly by telephone, email or letter. - h.
 Ad-hoc Volunteers: A voluntary member of staff who volunteers his/her time, skills and abilities to the School free of charge on an occasional basis and under the full supervision of an employee. - i.
 Supply Teachers: A qualified teacher employed by an Agency and supplied to the school - j.
 Visiting Speakers: an external individual invited by the school to participate in a particular event.
-All visiting speakers to the school will be checked for suitability and will be supervised by at least one member of staff at all times when in the presence of any children.
-All visiting speakers will be subject to the provisions of the Visitors Policy and the Prevent Policy
+All visiting speakers to the school will be checked for suitability and will be always supervised by at least one member of staff when in the presence of any children.
+All visiting speakers will be subject to the provisions of the Visitors Policy and the Prevent Policy and will include extra research undertaken both online and with colleagues on their suitability to provide workshops or presentation in school.